Carles, Iloilo: Economy

 The agricultural produce of the town includes fish, prawn, crab, rice, corn, sugar, cattle and poultry.
 Other industries include bakeries, shell craft and wood furniture.

 Maritime resources

 Carles is a significant center for commercial fishing, so much so that it carries the name 'Alaska of the Philippines' - reference to the area's marine resources.
-The reason for this is that Carles' water territory lies in the Visayan Sea triangle where the islands of Gigantes are located.
+The reason for this is that Carles's water territory lies in the Visayan Sea triangle where the islands of Gigantes are located.
 As part of the Coral Triangle, these islands contain some of the most biologically diverse marine resources, and one of the most productive fishing grounds in the country.
 The imaginary triangle extends from the provinces of Iloilo, Negros, Cebu, Samar, and Masbate.
-This triangle is a part of the "Sulu-Sulaweisi Triangle" of the Sulu Sea and neighboring Indonesia where a large concentration of marine organisms coupled with climate conditions support a massive marine ecosystem.
+This triangle is a part of the "Sulu-Sulawesi Triangle" of the Sulu Sea and neighboring Indonesia where a large concentration of marine organisms coupled with climate conditions support a massive marine ecosystem.
 Various commercial species are harvested along Carles' waters, including mackerel, barracuda, sardines, shad, pompano, grouper, squid, cuttlefish, shrimp, prawns, shells, seaweed and others.